renskiy/fabricio/README.rst

 Tags
 ====

-Almost every Fabricio command takes optional argument 'tag' which means Docker image tag to use when deploying container.
+Almost every Fabricio command takes optional argument 'tag' which means Docker image tag to use when deploying container or service.
 For instance, if you want to deploy specific version of your application you can do it as following:

 .. code:: bash

     fab app.deploy:v1.2

-By default, value for tag is taken from Container's Image.
+By default, value for tag is taken from Container/Service Image.

 Rollback
 ========

-To return container to previous version execute command :code:`fab app.rollback`.
+To return container or service to a previous version execute command :code:`fab app.rollback`.

 Forced update
 =============